What are T Levels - and how will they help my teen go to university or get a job?

 Summary

-T Levels are an exciting new option in sixth form education that provide a recognised qualification tailored to industry needs and skills.
+T Levels are an exciting option for sixth form education that provide a recognised qualification tailored to industry needs and skills.
 It’s a great choice for students that want to learn practical skills relevant to certain jobs, regardless of whether they want to go on to study for a degree, take alternative further education or go straight into the workplace after sixth form.